 Filmmaking grandmaster Brian De Palma’s small-scale thriller Domino was released in 2019 to indifference and poor reviews.

-He’s spoken publicly several times of the project’s troubled history and clashes with producers.
+He’s spoken publicly several times of the project’s troubled production.

 All of the above bothers me.
 He’s almost 80 so we don’t know how many more films he’ll make.

 Seems unjust to me that such a major cinematic voice could be muffled, so I foolishly recut the film and called it DOMINO redemption (DOMINO pomposity might also work).

 I doubt the official 89-minute release is the cut De Palma and his editor Bill Pankow turned in.
 It seems other hands tinkered with his edit.

 To my eye, De Palma tends to move his story in a specific line for at least a few scenes at a time (and often much longer than that).